 New Orleans in Louisiana, or just NOLA, is a place known to appreciate all the temptations that life has to offer.
 The city values the easy-going, in contrast to the otherwise often hurried city life.
-For that reason New Orleans also gets called for the Big Easy.
-And the open-minded city has a lot to offer.
-Here we list 7 musts for a trip to the beautiful Louisiana city of New Orleans.
+When you make a trip to New Orleans it doesn’t take long to notice how much the open-minded Big Easy has to offer.

 1. Admire Jackson Square and St Louis Cathedral